-We are asking students to submit a graded written paper as part of their application to Princeton, with the following guidelines:
+We ask all students to submit a graded written paper for consideration as part of their application to Princeton.

 Princeton no longer requires applicants to submit the optional writing section of the SAT or ACT (the SAT Essay or ACT Writing Test), because taking the test with the optional writing section adds an additional cost that may be a financial burden to some applicants.
 We became concerned that students at schools where the ACT or SAT is offered for free, but only without the optional writing section, would then need to pay to take the test with the optional writing section.
-Please review the changes to the 2021-22 admission cycle regarding testing.
+Please review our standardized testing policy.

 NOTE: If submitting an official score report is a financial hardship, Princeton will continue to review applications with self-reported scores, verified by a school official such as a school counselor, teacher or dean.

 To submit your graded written paper, choose one of the following options: